fhnw-cs/worldmap-panel/README.md

 ### Clickable Labels

-If //Clickable// is enabled, the user can click on the pop-up labels to navigate to another dashboard.
+If *Clickable* is enabled, the user can click on the pop-up labels to navigate to another dashboard.
+The dashboard name must match the location name.

 ### CHANGELOG